acairns/radiate/README.md

 - [ ] Deal only with FQCN of Listeners to delay instance creation
 - [ ] Bump to >=PHP7, update codebase (return types, typehint, etc.)
 - [ ] Extract examples into example directory
+- [ ] Investigate a possible way to cache the event/listener configuration after reflection